 We are fully insured for errors and omissions.
 Our Certificate of Insurance can be reviewed upon request.

-Yes, Valerie is a member of the American Association of Daily Money Managers.
-She is also a Certified Senior Advisor in the Society of Certified Senior Advisors.
+Yes, Valerie is a member of the American Association of Daily Money Managers and a Certified Senior Advisor in the Society of Certified Senior Advisors.
+She is also a member of Planning for Senior Life, www.planningforseniorlife.com, a Northern Virginia network of individual businesses which focuses on planning for the transition to retirement years and seniors in immediate need of assistance.

-No. There is no charge for initial consultations.
+No. There is no charge for an initial consultation.